nBlocksStudioApps/21D_SimpleLoRa_test_FIRMWARE/README.md

 ## Design
 We are using a multi board Design: Nodes 'A' are for the transmitting board and Nodes 'B' for the Receiving board.
-The Transmitting board sends a new couner value every 5sec and the Receiving board prints that value to the serial port.
+The Transmitting board sends a new counter value every 5sec and the Receiving board prints that value to the serial port.

 <p align="center">
 <img